csillaout/Snipper-Snippets-2.0/README.md

 ### Swagger UI

 FastAPI automatically generates interactive API documentation using Swagger UI.
 To access it, navigate to `http://127.0.0.1:8000/docs` in your browser.
 Here you can see all the available endpoints, their methods, and you can interact with them directly.

+### Example Workflow

+1. Create a User:

+Use the POST /user endpoint to create a new user with an email and password.

+2. Get JWT Token:

+Use the POST /token endpoint with the email and password to get a JWT token.

+3. Authorize with JWT Token:

+In Swagger UI, click on the Authorize button, enter the token in the format Bearer <your_jwt_token>, and click Authorize.

+4. Create a Blog:

+Use the POST /blog endpoint to create a new blog post.
+Ensure you are authorized with the JWT token.

+5. Get Blogs:

+Use the GET /blogs endpoint to retrieve the list of blogs.
+Ensure you are authorized with the JWT token.